bpatidar/bpatidar.github.io/_posts/2021-4-10-DataStandardizer.md

 ## Introduction

 Data quality is utmost important in Master Data Management (MDM) solutions.
 The Import/export features bring data in bulk.
 This data contains many inconsistencies.
 Data inconsistencies could be typos, colloquial acronyms, non-standardized variants etc. MDM Customers are from varied domains such as retail, telecom, pharmaceuticals, manufacturing.
 Each customer has specific data naming conventions.
 Suppliers/third-party vendors do not adhere to such conventions.
 They import products with inconsistent naming patterns, including typos in the data fields.
 A team of merchandizers, supplier managers, product managers and catalog editors spend multiple cycles curating the data before it gets on-boarded on catalogs.
-Standardizing incoming data manually is a major customer pain point that we look to solve.
+<br>Standardizing incoming data manually is a major customer pain point that we look to solve.

 ![Table 1:]({{ site.baseurl }}/images/data_standardizer/table1.png)

 The research questions we solve are: